-During the Strategic Planning session, CHWD's leadership puts together a set of goals representing the priorities that will drive the District's activities.
-Goals are for three years, but are reviewed each year to determine whether they are still relevant for the coming budget year.
+During the Strategic Planning session, CHWD's leadership team puts together a set of goals representing the priorities that will drive the District's activities.
+Goals are for three years but are reviewed each year to determine whether they are still relevant for the coming budget year.
 Under each goal, individual objectives are identified to address the issues that pertain to that goal.

-Some key differences between the current year (2022) and the coming budget year (2023) include:
+Some key highlights for goals and objectives for the coming budget year (2024) include: